rforcier2/javascript_summary/README.md

 ## Wrap up
-That about wraps up all the quirks of JavaScript and es6 syntax that I believe will be relevant to the application.
-Hopefully this sort of guide can serve as a first place to search for answers and give good enough resources to grasp the concepts.
+That about wraps up all the quirks of JavaScript and es6 syntax that I believe are relevant at this time.
+My goal is that this sort of guide can serve as a first place to search for basic answers and be a good first resource for many beginners as they begin their journey.

-I will continue updating this project with more information as I progress through the app tutorial

 Thanks!
--Ronnie Forcier